 Since the introduction of our product line, we have experienced a period of rapid growth and expansion which has placed, and continues to place, a significant strain on all of our resources.
-From September 30, 1997 to March 31, 1999, we increased the number of our employees from 20 to 124.
-We expect our growth to continue to strain our management, operational and financial resources.
-For example, we may not be able to install adequate financial control systems in an efficient and timely manner, and our current or planned information systems, procedures and controls may be inadequate to support our future operations.
-The difficulties associated with installing and implementing new systems, procedures and controls may place a significant burden on our management and our internal resources.
-Our inability to manage growth effectively may seriously harm our business and results of operations.
+From September 30, 1997 to March 31, 1999, the number of our employees increased from 20 to 124.
+We expect our anticipated growth and expansion to continue to strain our management, operational and financial resources.
+In addition, our management team has limited experience working together.
+Our Chief Technical Officer joined us in April 1998, and our Chief Financial Officer joined us in March 1999.
+There can be no assurance that our management team will be able to work effectively together to manage our organization as a public company.